GitMasterNikanjam/PMU_ADS1115_Arduino/README.md

 - This library uses the <ADS1X15.h> library by Rob Tillaart for communication with the ADS1115 ADC.
 - Reference repository for the <ADS1X15.h> library: https://github.com/RobTillaart/ADS1X15
 - With this library, it is only possible and allowed to create up to 4 objects from the PMU_ADS1115 class.
+- The RDY pin of the ADS1115 ADC must be used and connected to the MCU; otherwise, the PMU_ADS1115 cannot initialize successfully.

 ℹ️ **Notice:**
   Each PMU_ADS1115 object uses an independent ADS1115 ADC IC.
 Therefore, each object should use a different I2C slave device address.